tiagoclc/cbpi_FermentWifi/README.md

 From CraftBeerPi, navigate to the **System** menu and click **Add-Ons**.
 Find the FermentWifi plugin and click Download.
 You will then have to reboot your Pi for the plugin to become available.

 Important!!!
-After install run this command on raspberry pi, without quotes: "sudo cp ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/"
+After install run this command on raspberry pi, without quotes: "sudo mv ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/"
 This way the esp8266 can find the craftbeerpi on your network.

 Alternatively, you can go into folder ~/craftbeerpi3/modules/plugins and run this command without quotes "sudo git clone https://github.com/tiagoclc/cbpi_FermentWifi.git"
-And after you have to run the command "sudo cp ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/", as instructed above.
+And after you have to run the command "sudo mv ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/", as instructed above.

 ## Actor Configuration